Meat Patties Recipe – How to Make Russian Kotleti

 This next step is optional.
 You need to beat/bash minced meat by throwing it.
 Yeah, You did not misread it!
 You take the whole meat mixture into a hand, lift the mass up and then throw it down into the bowl.
 Repeat the procedure 5 to 10 times.
 I find that it makes the texture of minced meat denser and patties keep the form better when you cook them in the skillet.

 • Take a flat plate and sprinkle breadcrumbs over it.
-Form oval patties with your hands or using a tablespoon in the size you need.
+Form oval patties with your hands or use a tablespoon in the size you need.
 Try making patties of the same size so that they cook evenly.
 Dip every side of the cutlet into the breadcrumbs.

 Cover patties in breadcrumbs